mvolkmann/blog/src/d3/00-article.md

 For example, `d3.select('.bar')` returns a selection object that encapsulates the first element in the DOM with a CSS class of "bar".
-`d3.selectAll('.bar')` is similar, but the returned selection object encapsulates all the matching DOM elements.
+`d3.selectAll('.bar')` is similar, but the returned selection object encapsulates all matching DOM elements.

 The `select` and `selectAll` methods can also be called on a selection to find elements that are descendants of the elements in the selection